FAQs

 What does coaching with Aim Forward involve?

-After your needs assessment with us, you can have coaching to:
+After your employee’s needs assessment, they can have coaching to:

-– learn more about the recommendations and strategies in your needs assessment report
+– learn more about the recommendations and strategies in their needs assessment report

-– adapt and refine your strategies based on what works for you day-to-day
+– adapt and refine their strategies based on what works for them day-to-day

-– build confidence and your ability to tackle challenges or unexpected events
+– build confidence in their ability to tackle challenges or unexpected events

-We call them coaching sessions, but in reality (and depending on your needs) you can have a mix of:
+We call them coaching sessions, but in reality (and depending on the needs of the employee) they can consist of:

 – mentoring (we provide expertise and guidance)

-– training (we support/train you in any new techniques)
+– training (we support/train the employee in any new techniques or strategies)

 Do I need to provide anything in advance?

-Everyone has a different idea of what they want from coaching sessions, so we will ask you to provide some background on why you want coaching and what you are hoping to achieve with your sessions.
-This helps us to ensure the time we spend with you is tailored to your needs.
+Everyone has a different idea of what they want from coaching sessions, so we will ask your employee to provide some background on why they want coaching and what they are hoping to achieve with their sessions.
+This helps us to ensure the time we spend with them is tailored to their needs.

 We aim to make this process as simple as possible, and we are always here to answer any questions you may have.